Tasting Jay Z’s Champagne

 Russian footballers from Euro 2016 found this out to their cost over the summer after being fined for attending a beach party where trays of the Champagne were being served to guests with sparklers, to the tune of the Russian national anthem.

 But as with many celebrity wines, behind the high roller image, how good is the wine?

 It is, after all, made by the Cattier family, which founded its Champagne house in 1763, before the French Revolution.

-‘If you put aside the bling bling packaging and the high price tags, the content of the bottles is actually quite impressive,’ said Decanter’s tasting director, Christelle Guibert, after sampling the range.
+‘If you put aside the bling bling packaging and the high price tags, the content of the bottles is actually quite impressive,’ said Decanter’s former tasting director, Christelle Guibert, after sampling the range in 2016.

-‘With the [new] 100% Pinot Noir ‘Blanc de Noirs’ going for £695, Armand de Brignac is one of the most expensive Champagne on the market.
+‘With the 100% Pinot Noir ‘Blanc de Noirs’ going for £695, Armand de Brignac is one of the most expensive Champagne on the market.
 Yes, it is very expensive but so is some of the other luxury Champagne, so we are not here to discuss value.’